Boarding • Medical

 Any medication prescribed by a General Practitioner/Specialist that requires border self-administration must be discussed with the School Nurse.

-Appropriate documentation (available from School Nurse) must be completed and signed by the parent/guardian, School Nurse and GP.
+Appropriate documentation (available from the School Nurse) must be completed and signed by the parent/guardian, School Nurse and GP.
 This also applies for medications/supplements that are issued by parents (non-prescription or not stocked at school).

 Exceptions to the above include the Oral Contraceptive Pill (OCP) and some topical medications, e.g., Eczema treatments.
 Discussion with the School Nurse is advised in these instances.